kyunwang/performance-matters-server-side/README.md

 **Job story**
 When I am visiting Amsterdam, I want to visit religious buildings without using too much data, So I can quickly and cheaply visit the places I wan to go to.

+### Impact
+The impact that the service worker has/might bring.

+**These audits are made after the caching.**

+#### Online
+Network tab
+- 3 Requests
+- 4.8 KB Transferred
+- Finish: 107ms
+- DOMContentLoaded: 106ms
+- Load: 114ms

+- First paint happens around 650ms.
+- First and Consistently Interactive 650ms

+#### Offline
+Network tab
+- 3 Requests
+- 0 KB Transferred
+- Finish: 34ms
+- DOMContentLoaded: 27ms
+- Load: 37ms

+#### Conclusion
+The service worker really did speed up the page loads (after the first caching) by a huge margin.

+Offline it is even quicker and it is certainly worth it to implement a service worker.

+**I need to learn more of it though**

 ## To do